Interpol: Exclusions

-Two member states of the United Nations and three partially-recognized states are currently not members of Interpol: North Korea and Tuvalu, as well as Kosovo, Taiwan, and Western Sahara.
+Two member states of the United Nations and three partially-recognized states are currently not members of Interpol: North Korea and Tuvalu, as well as Kosovo, Taiwan, and the Sahrawi Arab Democratic Republic.

 The Republic of China (Taiwan) joined Interpol in September 1961.
 After the People's Republic of China was seated as "China" in the UN, Interpol transferred its recognition from the ROC to the PRC in September 1984.

+Kosovo is represented by United Nations in Interpol.

 In 2023, over 60 Interpol member states voiced their support for Taiwan's bid to re-join the organization.
 Specifically, representatives from Taiwan's diplomatic allies Eswatini, Palau, Paraguay, Belize, Saint Vincent and the Grenadines, the Marshall Islands, and Saint Kitts and Nevis spoke up for Taiwan during the assembly.